 Placement of fill would result in turbidity, noise and vibration, and equipment disturbances that would affect the Eelgrass Habitat Area fill area as well as adjacent areas during construction activities.
 This would affect plankton, fish, and birds that use the area.
 Effects of these disturbances would be of short duration.
-Placing fill to create eelgrass habitat over 24 acres (9.7 ha) of existing CSWH and 16 acres (6.5 ha) of the CSWH Expansion Area would reduce the depth of the water column habitat over the 40-acre (16-ha) site.
+Placing fill to create eelgrass habitat over 24 acres (9.7 ha) of existing CSWH and 16 acres (6.5 ha) of the CSWH Expansion Area would reduce the depth of the water column habitat over the 40 acre (16 ha) site.
 In addition, approximately 6 acres (2.4 ha) of soft bottom would be converted to 5 acres (2.0 ha) of hard substrate habitat along the containment dike face.
 Invertebrate infauna would be temporarily lost as a result of the fill, but organisms would colonize the new soft and rocky bottom.
-At a biomass of 127.7 $g/m^2$ in the existing CSWH, the temporary invertebrate loss in the 24 acres (9.7 ha) of that habitat covered by fill would be 12.4 metric tons.
+At a biomass of 127.7 g/m2 in the existing CSWH, the temporary invertebrate loss in the 24 acres (9.7 ha) of that habitat covered by fill would be 12.4 metric tons.
 The remaining 16 acres (6.5 ha) of the new eelgrass habitat would be constructed over the new shallow water habitat that is part of the Proposed Action.
 No habitat would be permanently lost and the long-term change would be beneficial.
 A benthic invertebrate community similar to that currently present in the eelgrass beds at Cabrillo Beach would be expected to develop as eelgrass is planted and expands in this area.
 Areas that are not planted in eelgrass immediately following construction of the area would be colonized by benthic invertebrates typical of such shallow areas in the Harbor.
 The development of an eelgrass bed over the fill would enhance the habitat value of this area for a number of fish species.

 Disposal of sediments in Ocean Disposal Site LA-2 would alter the bottom by changing sediment characteristics; however this is an approved dredge material disposal site with an allowed annual disposal volume of 1.4 mcy of material.
+Disposal of sediments in Ocean Disposal Sites LA-2 and LA-3 would alter the bottom by changing sediment characteristics; however, these are approved dredge material disposal sites with a combined allowed annual disposal volume of 3.5 mcy of material.
 Impacts would be less than significant.

-Disposal of sediments at the ARSSS site would occur on existing dry land adjacent to the Port and therefore no change to marine habitat would occur.
+Disposal of sediments at the ARSSS site would occur on an existing dry landupland area adjacent to the Port and therefore no change to marine habitat would occur.

-Although construction of the CSWH Expansion and Eelgrass Habitat Area sites would result in temporary disturbances and short-term as well as permanent habitat changes, impacts of these activities would be less than significant because they would not interfere with habitat such that species behaviors would be disturbed to a degree that may diminish the long-term survival of a sensitive species or ecological function.
-In the long term, the habitat change at the CSWH and Eelgrass Habitat Area would be beneficial because it would provide foraging habitat for special status birds and other species.
+Although construction of the CSWH Expansion and Eelgrass Habitat Area sitessite would result in temporary disturbances and short-term as well as permanent habitat changes, impacts of these activities would be less than significant because they would not interfere with habitat such that species behaviors would be disturbed to a degree that may diminish the long-term survival of a sensitive species or ecological function.
+In the long term, the habitat change at the CSWH and Eelgrass Habitat Area Expansion site would be beneficial because it would provide foraging habitat for special status birds and other species.